How To Gracefully Exit A Really Annoying Group Chat

 We've all fallen prey to an annoying group chat.
 You know the kind: An innocent and well-meaning person starts a group text with all of her friends for planning purposes, perhaps for a birthday dinner.
 Logistics are discussed, people double click each others' messages to bestow upon them heart and thumbs up reactions.
 Until someone abuses the chat with a meme.
 Chaos ensues.
 Before you know it, you are the recipient of 74 texts, most of which are "haha."

 But luckily, you do not need to remain entrenched in said chat.
 (Unfortunately, the same cannot be said for annoying group chain emails.)
-You already know how to leave a group text: click on the Info button at the top of the chat you would like to exit.
+To leave a group text, click on the Info button at the top of the chat you would like to exit.
 Then scroll down through Details to "Leave this conversation," which will prevent you from being able to send or receive messages in the chat moving forward.
 Also, everyone else remaining will be alerted that you left via this very dramatic in-line alert: "[Your

 traitor friend] left this conversation."
 It's kind of like the non-passive aggressive version of leaving someone on Read.